What’s the Best Cookware for Your Kitchen?

 A good cookware set can be the difference between making a killer meal and having it fall flat.
 A stainless steel skillet should be your kitchen workhorse, while that nonstick pan is essential for making perfect eggs.
 And a cast-iron skillet is so useful; I’m definitely taking it to the desert island with me!
-(Master cast iron cooking with our guide.)
 But what is the best cookware, and when should you use it?

 Stainless steel pans are classic, and they last forever.
 They’re super durable, lightweight and some brands are even magnetic (making them compatible for induction cooking methods).
 Unlike copper or aluminum, they don’t react with any foods, so stainless steel is my go-to for cooking anything and everything.

-When to use it: Boiling pasta, browning butter, or making pan sauces—it’s perfect.
+When to use it: Boiling pasta, browning butter or making pan sauces—it’s perfect.
 I often use my stainless steel skillet interchangeably with my seasoned cast-iron skillet when searing meats and vegetables.
+Just don’t make any of these stainless steel cookware mistakes!

 Teflon and other nonstick coatings have chemicals like PTFE and PFOA that have raised health concerns.
 They’ve given nonstick cookware a bad rap over the years, but nonstick pans have gotten safer as technology has improved.
 A good nonstick pan is definitely a kitchen essential, because its slippery surface doesn’t require any oil at all.
 Your food won’t stick (which makes it super easy to clean, too).

 When to use it: Nonstick is my first choice for making eggs, whether fried, scrambled or over easy.
 I also like a nonstick pan for making pancakes or crepes, and if I’m trying to cook low-fat or nonfat without oil, I choose the nonstick without a doubt.
 By the way, here’s how to clean a nonstick pan.

 Newer to the nonstick cookware scene is ceramic coating.
 It’s a more environmentally friendly option, and it’s free of worrisome chemicals.
 But ceramic cookware isn’t built for prolonged exposure to high heat, so just make sure you only use your ceramic pans for low-heat cooking.

 When to use it: Use it anytime you would use a nonstick pan if you’re worried about chemical coatings.